raghavthaman/5.2HD/README.md

 ## 📄 License

-This project was developed as part of the SIT331 Task 5.2HD assignment at Deakin University.
+This project was developed as part of the assignment at Chitkara University.